Individuals and Couples

-At Blue River Psychology, Dr Lamba an integrative practitioner, holding a firm base in psychodynamic attachment theory and feminist theory, whilst sometimes incorporating techniques from other therapeutic approaches, such as compassion-focussed therapy (CFT) or narrative therapy.
+At Blue River Psychology, Dr Lamba an integrative practitioner, holding a firm base in psychodynamic attachment theory and feminist theory, whilst sometimes incorporating techniques from other therapeutic approaches, such as compassion-focussed therapy (CFT), acceptance and commitment therapy (ACT) or narrative therapy.

 Blue River Psychology would like to help provide some psychoeducation and information on these approaches so you have a better understanding of therapy approaches.

 Please know that Dr Lamba is available to provide face to face appointments in her clinic, as well as online through video counselling for people who live further afield, providing this is deemed appropriate.
 Assessment is an on-going process even when therapy begins as new information often comes up and changes can happen over time.

 Psychodynamic and Attachment Models

 Psychodynamic therapies do not hold a singular definition.
 This therapeutic approach is based on a collection of analytic therapies.
 The goal of psychodynamic therapy is to bring the unconscious into the conscious mind, with the intention of aiding people to untangle, experience and then understand their truer, often deep-rooted thoughts and feelings, so they can then resolve psychological conflicts.
 The idea is that as human beings, our unconscious mind stores painful experiences and memories, which might be too difficult for the conscious mind to process.